DalCTF/HTBCTF2024/Pwn/Reconstruction/README.md

 To get the flag, we would have to reach `read_flag()` in `main()`, and to do that, `check()` has to return a number != 0.

-Looking at the code in both `main()` and `check()`, we won't be able to exploit buffer overflow, as the character being read is limited, and the first input is force is be `fix`.
+Looking at the code in both `main()` and `check()`, we won't be able to exploit buffer overflow, as the character being read is limited, and the first input is force is be `"fix"`.
 If we analyze the code for the second input a bit more, we can see that in order for the input be valid, it has to be from the list of 18 allowed bytes and has to be at least 60 characters, as seen here in `validate_payload()`.

 + List of allow_bytes:
 ```c